IBM/scheduler-library/README.md

 make
 ```

-The `make clean` can be used to ensure that all code is re-built, i.e. in case there are odd time-stamps on the files, etc. There is also a `make clobber` which removes the object-file directories, executables, etc. The `make` command should produce the `test-scheduler*.exe` target, which is the core executable that will run the C-mode <a href="https://github.com/IBM/mini-era" target="_blank">Mini-ERA</a> application atop SL.
+The `make clean` can be used to ensure that all code is re-built, i.e. in case there are odd time-stamps on the files, etc. There is also a `make clobber` which removes the object-file directories, executables, etc. The `make` command should produce the `test-scheduler*` target, which is the core executable that will run the C-mode <a href="https://github.com/IBM/mini-era" target="_blank">Mini-ERA</a> application atop SL.

 The `make` process uses the contents of a `.config` file to set various compile-time parameters.
 The current version of this software produces an executable target that includes some representation of these configuration parameters.
 Thus, the output executable will likely have a name like `test-scheduler-CF-P3V0F0N0` which indicates:
- - this is the `test-scheduler` trace-driven (as opposed to `test-scheduler-sim` simulation-driven) run-type
+ - this is the `test-scheduler` trace-driven (as opposed to `sim-test-scheduler` simulation-driven) run-type
- - the build uses the "fake" CV/CNN accelerators (`CF`)
+ - the 'S' indicates it is all-software (no hardware accelerators; only uses CPUs)
  - the build allows for 'P3' three CPU accelerators (processors), 'V0' and zero hardware Viterbi accelerators, 'F0' and zero FFT accelerators, and 'N0' zero CV/CNN
 When building for hardware that includes hardware accelerators (e.g. 3 FFT, 2 Viterbi, and 1 CV/CNN) then the name would reflect that, e.g. the target executable could read `test-scheduler-RV-F2VCHo-P3V2F3N1` which indicates:
  - it was cross-compiled for `RV` (RISC-V) target architecture